RocketChat/docs-old/developer-guides/realtime-api/the-message-object/attachment/generic-template/README.md

 # The Generic Template

 The generic template is a simple structured message that includes a title, subtitle, image, and up to three buttons.
 You may also specify a default_action object that sets a URL that will be opened in a webview when the template is tapped.
-[Example]()

 ```json
 "payload": {